e-aakash/Journal/README.md

 Just build the website: `sphinx-build -b html source build`

+If you have added a new section, or made a major change, build with: `sphinx-build -ab html source build`

 ## Content

 You write all your content in the `source` directory in `.rst` files which stands for **R**e**S**tructured**T**ext.
 As far as directory structure is concerened it should look something like this